umputun/remark42/site/src/docs/manuals/kubernetes/index.md

 Change `storageClassName` if you run on top of different cloud / bare metal.

-This example assumes there is nginx Ingress with cert-manager already set up.
+This example assumes there is Nginx Ingress with a cert-manager already set up.
-Adjust accordingly if you use different Ingress.
+Adjust if you use different Ingress.

 In addition you'd need to define secrets, e.g.